 Our entire process is built around business goals

-I am not in the business of wasting people's money, and so every project I take on I try to make sure I'm really going to make a business money.
+We are not in the business of wasting people's money, and so every project I take on I try to make sure I'm really going to make a business' money.
 Whether it be iterative testing and ongoing enhancement, or a single project to modify and enhance anything that hasn't been converting well – I'm prepared.

-Many sites do not have enough traffic to get full statistical significance from A/B tests, but I can apply what I've learned from previous tests and apply some best practices right off the bat.
-I can add trust factors such as badges and testimonials and decrease friction where possible on your current site.
+Many sites do not have enough traffic to get full statistical significance from A/B tests, but we can apply what I've learned from previous tests and apply some best practices right off the bat.
+We can add trust factors such as badges and testimonials and decrease friction where possible on your current site.

 Each conversion, whether it be a checkout or a contact form submission, represents real money.
 For some 1 in 5 contact submissions turn into a 30k client – that would mean each submission was worth on average $6,000.
 You better believe they will make an investment to make the overall number of submissions go up.